Ask Our North Edmonton Eye Doctors: Is There A Cure For Keratoconus?

 Is your vision blurry or cloudy?
 Is it hard to drive at night because you can’t clearly make out street lights or other cars?
 Do you get headaches a lot, especially when reading?
 Does your prescription change every time you visit your eye doctor?

 If you’ve had keratoconus for a while, you know how much these things affect your life every day.
 Maybe you’re on your way to an important meeting and feel frustrated at the difficulty you have driving there.
 Perhaps reading your favorite book has become painful (or you avoid it completely).
 Sound familiar?
 We can help.

-Dr. James Evans and the knowledgeable, caring staff at The Scleral Lens Centre At Village Eye Centre treat patients from the entire Edmonton, Alberta area.
+Dr. James Evans and the knowledgeable, caring staff at Village Eye Centre treat patients from the entire Edmonton, Alberta area.
 Even if you’ve tried other solutions without any improvement, talk to us.

 Is There A Cure For Keratoconus?

 Unfortunately, there is no known cure for keratoconus.
 But don’t lose hope!
 Dr. James Evans’s goal is to manage your condition by giving you the right tools for clear vision.
 Scleral lenses are one of the best, most effective ways to do that.